-Hostility within species precedes humanity by millions of years.
+Hostility between members of the same species precedes humanity by millions of years.
 Our nearest relatives, the chimps, are tribal and, at times, even genocidal.* This fact astonished and saddened Jane Goodall, who originally believed that chimps were always peaceful.

 Thanks to human’s exquisite capacity to empathize, we are able to transcend the racial and cultural differences that would otherwise divide us.
 This following story illustrates how empathy and conversation heal ancient wounds of division.